sloperab/WhatsappDash/README.md

 This app has the following limitations:

 -   It only works with WhatsApp chats in .txt format.
+-   Currently only works with phones using 12 hour format, not 24.
+(Working on fix)
 -   It may not work properly with non-English chats, especially those with non-Latin characters.

 ## Credits